VenukshiMendis/Email-Client-Application/README.md

 2. Objects Serialization & Deserialization

 ### General Constraints
 To send emails using the application, you need to provide a valid sender email ID and its corresponding password within the Send_Mail.java file.
-This information is necessary for authentication with the email server.
+This information is necessary for authentication with the email server. <br>
 To generate an application-specific password, please refer to the instructions provided by your email service provider.
 For example, you can find instructions for Gmail at https://support.google.com/mail/answer/185833?hl=en.